-You might see some spotting in your underwear or blood on toilet paper after urinating.
-Bleeding in early pregnancy is common and is usually related to the implantation of the egg in the uterus.
+After urinating, you might see some spotting in your underwear or blood on toilet paper.
+Bleeding in early pregnancy is common and is usually related to the egg's implantation in the uterus.
 While it can happen in about a quarter of healthy pregnancies, it can also be the first sign of a miscarriage or ectopic pregnancy.
 If you see any signs of blood, you'll want to call your doctor or caregiver right away to rule out any problems.

-You might also be feeling bloated or have stomach flu-like symptoms including nausea and heartburn.
-These feelings are once again the result of pregnancy hormones that cause muscles at the top of the stomach to relax which could result in juices backing up the esophagus.
+You might also be feeling bloated or have stomach flu-like symptoms, including nausea and heartburn.
+These feelings are once again the result of pregnancy hormones that cause muscles at the top of the stomach to relax, resulting in juices backing up the esophagus.
 They also slow your digestive system so you can absorb more nutrients for pregnancy which can cause bloating and potential vomiting.

-New and changing hormones can also reek havoc on your skin causing teenage-style breakouts or minor acne similar to what you might experience right before your period.
+New and changing hormones can wreak havoc on your skin, causing teenage-style breakouts or minor acne similar to what you might experience right before your period.